Sharad Anantrao Joshi: Farmer's issues

-He was a founder of Shetkari Sanghatana, farmers' Organisation in Maharashtra.
+Joshi was a founder of Shetkari Sanghatana (Farmers' Organisation) in Maharashtra.
 He led number of mass agitations on agricultural issues in India.
 Most of them in the state of Maharashtra on issues of prices offered to Farmers.
-He was also founder Leader of ' Kisan Coordination Committee (KCC)' composed of sister organisations from 14 states – Maharashtra, Karnataka, Gujarat, Rajasthan, Punjab, Haryana, Himachal Pradesh, Madhya Pradesh, Bihar, Uttar Pradesh, Orissa, Andhra Pradesh, Tamil Nadu, Kerala; led a number of agitations in Maharashtra, Karnataka, Gujarat, Punjab, Haryana etc. for remunerative prices of onions, sugar cane, tobacco, milk, paddy, cotton, against hike in electricity tariffs, for liquidation of rural debts and against State dumping in domestic markets.
+He was also founder Leader of the 'Kisan Coordination Committee (KCC)' composed of sister organisations from 14 states – Maharashtra, Karnataka, Gujarat, Rajasthan, Punjab, Haryana, Himachal Pradesh, Madhya Pradesh, Bihar, Uttar Pradesh, Orissa, Andhra Pradesh, Tamil Nadu, Kerala.
+The KCC led a number of agitations in Maharashtra, Karnataka, Gujarat, Punjab, Haryana, and other states for remunerative prices of onions, sugar cane, tobacco, milk, paddy, cotton, against hike in electricity tariffs, for liquidation of rural debts, and against State dumping in the domestic markets.
 He lost Maharashtra Legislative Assembly election to Ashok Shinde of Shivsena from Hinganghat constituency in 1995.

 Joshi was an economic liberal who demanded reduction of state control in agriculture sector.
-He supported the WTO because he believed that Indian farming could be profitable if farmers had access to the global market.
-He was credited with coining the term Bharat vs India to highlight the neglect of rural farmers by urban elites.
+He supported the WTO as he believed Indian farmers could benefit if they had access to the global market.
+Joshi is credited with coining the term Bharat v.
+India to highlight the neglect of rural farmers by urban elites.

-In his will, he left most of his estate to the Shetkari Trust, which is entrusted to take his work forward.

-He had been a columnist for the dailies 'The Times of India', ' Business India', 'Lokmat' etc., and also authored books on agricultural issues.
+In his will, Joshi left most of his estate to the Shetkari Trust, which is entrusted to take his work forward.
+He had been a columnist for the dailies 'The Times of India', 'Business India', and 'Lokmat' and also authored books on agricultural issues.

 Shetkari Mahila Aghadi (SMA)

-Sharad Joshi was also a founder of the largest organisation of rural women Shetkari Mahila Aghadi (SMA) celebrated for its work for women's property rights notably for the Lakshmi Mukti programme that has conferred land titles on lakhs of rural housewives.
+Sharad Joshi was also a founder of the largest organisation of rural women Shetkari Mahila Aghadi (SMA) celebrated for its work for women's property rights, notably for the Lakshmi Mukti programme that has conferred land titles on lakhs of rural housewives.
 In 1986, Chandwad village of Nashik District in Maharashtra was witness to a gathering of over two lakh peasant women.

 Special Economic Zones for farm

-Sharad Joshi advocated SEZs in areas of India's comparative advantage, notably organic farming, aromatic and medicinal plants, manufacture of hybrid seeds and horticulture.
-Joshi also voiced on the need to establish credible certifying agencies for organic farm products and also suggested exclusive Zones for growing variety of onions popular in the Western countries and also the domestic market could be insulated from the international markets, and shortages could be averted even while earning foreign exchange.
+Sharad Joshi advocated SEZs in areas of India's comparative advantage, notably organic farming, aromatic and medicinal plants, manufacturing of hybrid seeds and horticulture.
+Joshi also voiced on the need to establish credible certifying agencies for organic farm products.
+He suggested exclusive Zones for growing variety of onions popular in the Western countries, so the domestic market could be insulated from the international markets, and shortages could be averted without negative implications for foreign exchange.

 Socialism and Indian Constitution

-In December 2005 Sharad Joshi tabled private member legislation in the Rajya Sabha, demanding deletion of the word socialism from the Representation of the People Act of the Constitution of India.
+In December 2005 Sharad Joshi tabled private member legislation in the Rajya Sabha, demanding deletion of the word socialism from the Representation of the People Act, 1951.
+As the Act was passed by the Constituent Assembly itself, it is regarded as a part of the Indian Constitution.
+The word "Socialism" did not exist in the Indian Constitution prior to the Forty-second Amendment of the Constitution of India by Indira Gandhi during the Emergency.
+The amendment changed the Preamble to the Constitution and replaced "Sovereign Democratic Republic" with "Sovereign Socialist Secular Democratic Republic".